fanf2/qp/notes-generic-leaves.md

 the offsets of all children in the branch.
 In other words, a leaf is pushed down the tree as far as possible.

-When searching, if there is a leaf at a node, compare keys; if they match, you have succeeded, else you need to check for a branch; if there is a branch, continue down the trie, or if not, the search key is not in the trie.
+When searching, if there is a leaf at a node, compare keys.
+If they match, you have succeeded.
+If the leaf is not a prefix of the search key we have found a subtrie where we cannot match, so quit.
+Else check for a branch; if there is a branch, continue down the trie, or if not, the search key is not in the trie, so quit.

 Portability and genericity